 Suppose you are interested in sprints, dashes, or non-cross-country athletics.
 In that case, studies like this one show that participants training with heavier weight (greater than 5-8% of their body weight in the vest) experience more remarkable performance after training.

 Additionally, for the long-distance track stars, conditioning your body to carry nominal intervals of weight (starting at 5% of your body weight) in a tactical vest results in easier breathing, better blood-oxygen levels, and of course, faster times.

 For Crossfit proponents, wearing a weighted vest drastically improves your endurance, calorie burn, and fat loss.
 You can probably piece together why that is.

 The more weight you train your body to carry while movement training, the more calories you burn.
 As a result, you gain better endurance, and fat loss becomes more efficient.

 Common research studies indicate that nominal weight vest capacities (~10% of your bodyweight) lead to over 13% more calories burned as your exercise.
 That seems like a fair trade in our eyes.

 We recommend seeking out specialty weight loss vests if you are interested in losing a lot of weight and CrossFit weighted vests if you want a well-rounded all-purpose vest.
 We can help you decide which popular vests might be best for you in our article, "Best weighted vests."

-As your weighted vest workouts stress your muscles, your joints and bones also work.
+Your weighted vest workouts stress your muscles, your joints and bones.
 Weight-bearing activities like focused strength training reduce your risk of osteoporosis due to your bone tissue adapting to the increased weight.

 Workouts like dead-lifting, squatting, and power training improve bones like your pelvis, shoulders, knees, elbows, and spine.
 Check this research out to learn more!